 Traveling with children: Children under the age of 18 are classified as minors and are subject to the entry requirements set out under the Immigration and Refugee Protection Act.

-If you are traveling with minors, you must carry proper identification for each child such as a birth certificate, passport, citizenship card, permanent resident card or Certificate of Indian Status.
+If you are traveling with minors, you must carry proper identification for each child such as a birth certificate, passport, proof of citizenship, permanent resident card or Certificate of Indian Status.
 If you are not the parent or guardian of the children, you should also have written permission from the parent/guardian authorizing the trip.
+We strongly recommend that they have a letter from both parents (where applicable or whomever has guardianship of the child) detailing the length of stay, and identifying and authorizing who will take care of them while they are in Canada.
 The letter should include addresses and telephone numbers of where the parents or guardian can be reached.

 Divorced or separated parents traveling with children should carry copies of the legal custody agreements for the children.
 If you are traveling with a group of vehicles, make sure you arrive at the border in the same vehicle as your children to avoid any confusion.